ethanwongca/McHacksReactWorkshop/README.md

   </body>
 </html>
 ```
-Now let's look at the main.jsx file, notice how there is not much code, most of the code will be in App.jsx which will have all the components! <br\>
+Now let's look at the main.jsx file, notice how there is not much code, most of the code will be in App.jsx which will have all the components! <br/>
 The prupose of main.jsx is to render the whole project!
 ```
 import React from 'react';